brenobaise/learning-spring-api/README.md

 spring.jpa.show-sql=true
 ```

-> **Note:** Hibernate will automatically create the tables on first run.
+> **Note:** ~~Hibernate will automatically create the tables on first run.~~
+>
+> As of [Commit b3fb9f5](https://github.com/brenobaise/learning-spring-api/commit/b3fb9f5e17eac6122d79f1cd18b40e1806eabd0d) Flyway is now takes control of table creation and test data.

-I have also provided a `import.sql` file to generate some data into the database, feel free to play around with it.
+~~I have also provided a `import.sql` file to generate some data into the database, feel free to play around with it.~~ <br>
+As of [Commit b3fb9f5](https://github.com/brenobaise/learning-spring-api/commit/b3fb9f5e17eac6122d79f1cd18b40e1806eabd0d) `afterMigrate.sql` generates test data automatically.
 ---

 ### **2) Run the Application**